Nude swimming: 21st century practices

 In many countries in the 21st century, nude swimming mostly takes place at nude beaches, naturist facilities, private swimming pools, or secluded or segregated public swimming areas.
-Some Western countries, such as Canada and the United Kingdom, have no laws prohibiting nude swimming in public areas, but some countries around the world strictly enforce various laws against public nudity, including nude swimming.
-Some jurisdictions which maintain laws against public nudity may turn a blind eye to incidents of skinny dipping depending on the circumstances, as police officers on the spot decline to make arrests.
+Nude swimming remains common and socially accepted in a significant number of developing countries.
+Some countries around the world strictly enforce various laws against public nudity, including nude swimming.
+Some jurisdictions which maintain laws against public nudity may ignore incidents of skinny dipping depending on the circumstances.

-A 2006 Roper poll showed that 25% of all American adults had been skinny dipping at least once, and that 74% believed nude swimming should be tolerated at accepted locations.
+A 2006 Roper poll showed that 25% of all American adults had swum nude at least once, and that 74% believed nude swimming should be tolerated at accepted locations.
 Nude swimming is fairly common in rural areas of the United States, where unexpected visitors are less likely.
 However, in some places, even that type of swimming is prohibited by law.
 There is no federal law against nudity.
 Nude beaches such as Baker Beach in San Francisco operate within federal park lands in California.
 However, under a provision called concurrent jurisdiction, federal park rangers may enforce state and local laws against nudity or invite local authorities to do so.
-Skinny-dippers generally deal with this by keeping an eye out for local patrols, who generally do not go out of their way to find violators.
+Skinny dippers generally deal with this by keeping an eye out for local patrols, who generally do not go out of their way to find violators.
 Many swimmers in the United States confine nude swimming to private locations due to concerns about attitudes to public nudity.

 In Germany, nude bathing is more widespread than in many other countries.
 A 2014 study revealed Germans (28%) were the most likely of all nations surveyed to have been nude at a beach.
 As urban rivers in Europe become cleaner, and residents more often seek relief from rising temperatures, many swim or sunbathe nude.

 The world record for the largest skinny dip—2,505 persons—was set on 9 June 2018 at Meaghermore beach in County Wicklow, Ireland.
 The record was set at an annual all-women's event known as Strip and Dip, which was created by cancer survivor Deirdre Featherstone.
 The 2018 event raised money for a national children's cancer charity.